SafeSourcing Blog

 Sourcing with RFIs, RFPs, RFQs and Surveys – Part 5 of 5

-This week we have covered a lot of ground in defining the different methods of gathering internal and external details needed to help make important procurement decisions.
+This past week we have covered a lot of ground in defining the different methods of gathering internal and external details needed to help make important procurement decisions.
 Today we will wrap the discussion up by tying those processes into the final piece of the puzzle of gathering competitive pricing.

 RFQs can often be run with no additional information gathering at all.
 For instance if you have purchased 100,000 plastic bags for the past 25 years, you know the breakdown goes to these 4 locations and you have all the specifications defined, it is appropriate and even beneficial for savings to go straight into an RFQ.
 This event allows companies to stand out in an area they have control over in order to get your business.
 In this case, going straight to an RFQ makes perfect sense and in order to begin realizing those prices as quickly as possible it should be the move every company proceeds with.